ritobrotoghosh/Excel--Sales-And-Financial-Analytics/README.md

 # Excel--Sales-and-Financial-Analytics

+## Sales Report :

-## Project objective:
+### Project objective:
+- Create a customer performance report
-- Create a customer and market performance report
+- Create a market performance report

-## Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.
+#### Purpose of sales analytics:
+Empower businesses to monitor and evaluate their sales activities and performance.

-Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).
+#### Importance of analyzing sales data:
+Identify sales patterns and track key performance indicators (KPIs).

-Role of reports: Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+#### Role of reports:
+Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

 ## Finance Report :

 ### Project objective:
 - Create Profit and Loss (P&L) reports by Fiscal Year & Months
 - Create Profit and Loss (P&L) reports by Markets

-## Purpose of sales analytics: Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+#### Purpose of sales analytics:
+Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

-## Importance of analyzing Finance data: Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+#### Importance of analyzing Finance data:
+Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

-## Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+#### Role of reports:
+Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

 ## Technical Skills:
 - Proficiency in ETL methodology (Extract, Transform, Load).